Awards

 Funding: A one-time award of $1,000 will be provided annually by the Susan M. Hartmann Mentoring and Leadership Award fund.

-Contact Person: Shari Speer, Associate Dean, Faculty Affairs, ascfacultyaffairs@osu.edu
+Contact Person: Kristi Williams, Associate Dean, Faculty Affairs, ascfacultyaffairs@osu.edu

 Arts and Humanities Faculty